-- Several cups of assorted vegetables, cut into about 1-inch pieces (I used half of a large onion, half a head of cauliflower, 3 small/medium carrots, 1 stalk celery, 1 medium sweet potato, 8 oz. baby bella mushrooms, and 8 oz (6 small) campari tomatoes
+- 6 cups of assorted vegetables, cut into about 1-inch pieces (I’ve used combinations of some of all of the following: onion, cauliflower, carrots, celery, sweet potato, butternut squash, white or baby bella mushrooms, and tomatoes

-- 1 t dried Italian seasoning (or a mix of oregano, basil, parsley, and/or rosemary)
+- 1 teaspoon dried Italian seasoning (or a mix of oregano, basil, parsley, and/or rosemary)